Employee Stories

 Monday

-Standard Chartered offers flexible working to all its employees, from juniors to the most senior leaders.
 Having the opportunity to work from home is hugely beneficial, but on Mondays, I prefer to come into the office to kick-start my working week.
 I begin the day with a macro research briefing call with management, which provides me with a rich overview of the key economic news of the coming week.
-I use my lunch break to meet individuals from other teams within the Bank and then meet with my mentor to discuss any questions I have and to identify any support that I need.
+Then meet with my mentor to discuss any questions I have or support I need.

 Tuesday